KevinMarquette/kevinmarquette.github.io/_posts/2018-12-23-Powershell-null-everything-you-wanted-to-know.md

 The expectation here is that Get-Something will either return a result or an empty `$null`.
 If there is an error then we log it.
 Then we check to make sure we got a valid result before processing it.

 The bug hidding in this code is when `Get-Something` throws an exception and does not assign a value to `$result`.
-It fails before the assignment so we don't even assign `$null` to the value. `$result` will still contain the previous valid `$result` from other itterations. `Update-Something` to execute multiple times on the same object in this example.
+It fails before the assignment so we don't even assign `$null` to the `$result` varialbe. `$result` will still contain the previous valid `$result` from other iterations. `Update-Something` to execute multiple times on the same object in this example.

-I will set `$result` to `$null` right inside the foreach loop before I use it.
+I will set `$result` to `$null` right inside the foreach loop before I use it to mitigate this issue.

 ``` posh
     foreach ( $node in 1..6 )